dennis-hamester/wlcppgen/README.md

 Available options:
   --dst                        Output filename.
+                               If missing or "-" is given then stdout will be used.
   --exclude                    Comma-separated list of interfaces to exclude.
 This is
                                especially useful for wl_display, because a manually written wrapper is more useful.